Alfaepsilon/Mathematics/README.md

 # Mathematics
-Various solutions from different math subjects
+A collection of code for solving problems for different math areas.